creativescala/creative-scala/src/pages/sequences/lists.md

   }
 ```

-where `f` is a problem specific method combining `hd` and result of the recursive call to produce something of type `B`.
+where `f` is a problem specific method combining `hd` and the result of the recursive call to produce something of type `B`.
 </div>